nehcgnak/CrackingMachineLearningInterview/README.md

         Z score (also called the standard score) represents the number of standard deviations with which the value of an observation point or data differ than the mean value of what is observed

-#### What is KNN how does it works?
+#### What is KNN?
+How does it work?
 What is neigbouring criteria?
-How you can change it ?
+How you can change it?
         KNN is dependent on distancing estimation from the points of a class to respectable points in class, thus acting as a vote based neigbouring classifier, where you conclude the outcome of your input to be predicted by measuring which points come close to it.
         You can have as much as neigbours you want, the more you specify neigbours the more classes it will use to evaluate the final outcome.